ekhadley/zigpres/README.md

 }
 ```

 There is little to note, besides the printing syntax. `std.log()` is considered the proper way to report to the console, so `print` is relegated to debug. `print` automatically behaves like a formatted print.
-The second argument is an anonymous struct, (acting like a tuple) that bundles up all our values to be formatted.
+The second argument is an anonymous (literal) struct, (which is what we mean by a tuple in Zig) which are useful for bundling up arguments.
+Tuples can be iterated over, and anonymous fields (like used in the print statement) can be accessed like `@"0"`, `@"1"`, or posess names, which we show later.

-### Heap's Algorithm
+### Word Permutations

 ```zig
 const std = @import("std");